EasyPost/easypost-ruby/README.md

 ### HTTP Hooks

-Users can audit the HTTP requests and response being made by the library by subscribing to request and response events.
-To do so, pass a block to `subscribe_request_hook` and `subscribe_response_hook` methods of an instance of `EasyPost::Client`:
+Users can audit HTTP requests and responses being made by the library by subscribing to request and response events.
+To do so, pass a block to the `subscribe_request_hook` and `subscribe_response_hook` methods of an instance of `EasyPost::Client`:

 ```ruby
 require 'easypost'